 ## Interactions

-When a connection or task run needs user input, status becomes `interaction_required`.
+When a task run needs user input (MFA, security question, account selection), status becomes `interaction_required`.
 The response includes an `interaction` object with `type`, `message`, and `fields`.
+Each field has a `name`, `type`, and `label`.
 Submit the response to:

 ## Events and Webhooks